lucatacconi/crunz-ui/.github/README.md

 > :warning: **Crunz and Crunz-ui need that the operator has the permissions to set up crontab entry to schedule the regular execution of the task management process.
 Crontab entry owner must be carefully selected: using high permissions level user (ex root) could allow tasks to access sensitive files or perform malicious operations on the entire server file system.**

 > :warning: **It is very important to change as soon as possible the default password of the Crunz-ui admin user.
-Leaving the default password could allow malicious users to access the Crunz-ui task manager and load dangerous tasks with the capability to access sensitive files or perform malicious operations on the entire server file system**
+Leaving the default password could allow malicious users to access the Crunz-ui task manager and load dangerous tasks with the capability to access sensitive files or perform malicious operations on the entire server file system.**

 > :warning: **It is important to keep system clock synchronized.
 In the case of an unsynchronized clock, there could be misalignments in the execution of the tasks or the management of the user sessions.**

-> :warning: **For browser security configurations, copy to clipboard buttons are available only if Crunz-ui is released in localhost or in an https domain**
+> :warning: **For browser security configurations, copy to clipboard buttons are available only if Crunz-ui is released in localhost or in an https domain.**

-> :warning: **In countries where is present daylight saving time switch, there may be discrepancies in the task execution time and task outcome display on the day of the time switch**
+> :warning: **In countries where is present daylight saving time switch, there may be discrepancies in the task execution time and task outcome display on the day of the time switch.**

 ## Installation and application setup